ShipraD25/HW--Wireframe/README.md

  - CSS - styles html elements on page
  - Git - version control system to track changes to source code
  - GitHub - hosts repository that can be deployed to GitHub Pages
- - VS code - editor used to edit the code.
+ - VS code - code editor.

 ## Summary